tarantool/doc/doc/1.9/dev_guide/box_protocol.rst

   via the same connection
 - response format that supports zero-copy writes

-The protocol uses msgpack for data structures and encoding, The protocol uses maps that contain Some integer constants as keys.
+The protocol uses `msgpack <http://msgpack.org>`_ for data structures and encoding.

+The protocol uses maps that contain some integer constants as keys.
 These constants are defined in `src/box/iproto_constants.h
 <https://github.com/tarantool/tarantool/blob/1.9/src/box/iproto_constants.h>`_.
 We list common constants here: